The Blog Social

 Can I use the same description for multiple pins?

-You can, but you shouldn't.
-Pinterest favors fresh, unique descriptions.
-Write at least 2-3 variations per blog post to maximize reach.
+You can, but you shouldn’t.
+Pinterest favours fresh, unique descriptions.
+Write at least 2-3 variations per blog post to maximise reach.

 How do I find the right keywords when I’m trying to learn Pinterest?

-Start with Pinterest's search bar.
+Start with Pinterest’s search bar.
 Type in your topic and watch the autocomplete suggestions.
 Those are real searches.
 Use them.
-Also check the "related searches" at the bottom of results pages.
+Also, check the “related searches” at the bottom of the results pages.

 What’s the fastest Pinterest strategy to get consistent Pinterest traffic?